-Students will file their degree plans using the online Document Processing Submission System (DPSS).
-The degree plan is then circulated electronically for approval from the departmental graduate advisor, committee chair/co-chairs, committee members, department head, and GPS.
-Courses listed on the degree plan are subject to degree program time limits.
-Please refer to the Time Limits section in each degree program section in which the student is presently enrolled.
-Changes in the approved degree plan may be made by petition to the Graduate and Professional School.
-No changes can be made to the degree plan once the student's Request for Final Examination or Request for Final Examination Exemption is approved by the Graduate and Professional School.
+Students will file their degree plans using the Document Processing Submission System (DPSS).
+The degree plan is then circulated electronically for approval from the departmental graduate advisor, committee Chair/Co-Chairs, committee members, department head, and GPS.
+Students are responsible for ensuring that their degree plan is approved by the appropriate deadline.
+Once the degree plan has been filed and approved, any changes in courses or committee must be made by filing a petition that outlines the changes with supporting reasons.